Trip Details

 • 3104m

 We are getting into the core Phoksundo region as a part of our today.
 We will trek to the deepest lake of Nepal, Phoksundo.
-We ,initially, follow the trail along Pungmo river which leads us to Palam village.
-Advancing the footwork, we climb a ridge which offers the view of Phoksundo lake.
-Along with the lake, we also can see beautiful natural water fall.
-We walk down and pass the pass the village called Ringmo and finally get to Phoksundo Lake.
+We, initially, follow the trail along the Pungmo River which leads us to Palam village.
+Advancing the footwork, we climb a ridge that offers the view of Phoksundo Lake.
+Along with the lake, we also can see beautiful natural waterfalls.
+We walk down and pass the village called Ringmo and finally get to Phoksundo Lake.

 • BF/Lunch/Dinner